-The risk assessment is in the process of being reviewed based on the evolving situation.
-While the current outbreak began with one large epidemiologically linked cluster, cases of pneumonic plague without apparent epidemiologic links have since been detected in regions across Madagascar, including the densely populated cities of Antananarivo in the central highlands and Toamasina on the east coast of Madagascar.
-Due to the increased risk of further spread and the severe nature of the disease, the overall risk at the national level is considered very high.
-The risk of regional spread is moderate due to the occurrence of frequent travel by air and sea to neighbouring Indian Ocean islands and other southern and east African countries, and a limited number of cases observed in travellers.
-This risk of international spread is mitigated by the short incubation period of pneumonic plague, implementation of exit screening measures and advice to traveller to Madagascar, and scaling up of preparedness and operational readiness activities in neighbouring Indian Ocean islands and other southern and east African countries.
+Based on available information and response measures implemented to date, the potential risk of further spread of plague at national level remains high.
+The risk of international spread is mitigated by the short incubation period of pneumonic plague, implementation of exit screening measures and advice to traveller to Madagascar, and scaling up of preparedness and operational readiness activities in neighbouring Indian Ocean islands and other southern and east African countries.
 The overall global risk is considered to be low.

-The risk assessment will be re-evaluated by WHO based on the evolution of the situation and the available information.
+WHO is re-evaluating the risk assessment based on the evolution of the outbreak and information from response activities.